BaggioWongHK/BaggioWongHK/README.md

     2. Implement in a way that allows for flexibility to change.
 Abstractions, composition, SOLID, interfaces can help.
     3. Execute in a way that allows to defer important architectural decisions until we have more information.
 29. We share the responsibility for work artifacts, designs, code changes, contracts we approve.
+30. Minimize unnecessary dependencies - they are hard to manage and even harder to remove.

 ## F. Process and Organization (Group) ([Back to top](#preamble))